-A pedestrian tunnel has already been installed under the track, which is the first phase of implementing two-way, all day service to your station.
-The tunnel is ready to connect you to a second platform and track in the future – both needed for increased service.
+A pedestrian tunnel has already been installed under the track and is ready to connect you to the second platform and track we're building as part of this project - both needed for increased service in both directions.

 Here’s what else is coming to your station and the community:

-- A new second track and platform to accommodate two-way, all day service
+- A new second track and platform to accommodate more frequent Barrie line service in both directions

 - A parking garage that will add 1,200 new spaces connected to a new station building